Ohio Car Insurance

 |Van Wert County||0|

 Teens, cars, and alcohol are a dangerous combination.
 Here’s how Ohio stacks up compared to the rest of the country for teen drinking and driving.

 |DUI Fatalities (under 21) per 100,000 population||0.9||1.2|

 Ohio ranks below the national average for both teen DUI arrests and DUI fatalities involving drivers under 21.

-The average response time for emergency medical service to both urban and rural fatal crashes differs quite a bit, which is pretty common.
+The average response time for emergency medical service to urban and rural fatal crashes differs quite a bit, which is typical.

 |EMS Response||Time of Crash to EMS|